 Financial Aid Workshops:

-January 10, 2023 5pm-6:30pm: Parent and Student FAFSA/CADAA Workshop: CHS Multipurpose Room - A financial aid expert from Southwestern College will be joining us to assist parents with completing each portion of the FAFSA/CADAA.
-Please bring 2021 tax documents, social security numbers and an electronic device (if available), and any questions you may have.
+- January 17, 2024, at 6-7:30 pm: CHS Funding College Night & Parent and Student FAFSA/CADAA Workshop in the CHS Library.
+Two financial aid experts from Southwestern College will be joining us to give a financial aid presentation and then assist students and parents with completing each portion of the FAFSA/CADAA (for those who would like to stay).
+Please bring 2022 tax documents, social security numbers, and an electronic device (if available), and any questions you may have.

 Please review the following resources in preparation of completing the FAFSA/CADAA for your senior: